 Research shows that music can help reduce stress and anxiety, as well as having the ability to improve concentration and productivity.
 Set aside some time to create or find music playlists to match different moods.
 A calming, classical playlist could help when you’re stressed, or perhaps try listening to an epic throwback playlist for a pick-me-up.
 If you’re missing the hustle and bustle of your pre-coronavirus working environment, then Coffitivity offers a selection of ambient sounds from coffee shops and other spaces around the world.

 Working from home right now can also mean being inundated with news from around the world.
-Whether it’s breaking news notifications on your phone or hearing about the ever-changing developments from friends and colleagues, the coronavirus news cycle can be exhausting.
-Try to limit the amount of news that you take in throughout the day.
 While it’s important to know what’s happening, a constant stream of information can add extra pressure and anxiety to your day.
 You might want to consider an app that limits your screentime, or perhaps try taking a break from having the radio or TV playing in the background.

 While your work routine is important, make sure to give yourself downtime when you need it too.
 That’s one of the perks of being self-employed - you’re your own boss!
 If you have any tips or advice for preserving peace of mind during these turbulent times, drop us a comment below.